Rahulk990/Corona-BreakTheChain/README.md

 ## _Features_
 - Simulates the situation of covid19 in India and allows the user to take decisions
 - Spreads awareness by providing information about covid19
-- Contains a Quiz to help spread awareness about he covid19
+- Contains a Quiz to help spread awareness about the covid19

 ## _Snapshots_